 Line 1: This project uses the configuration

 version: 2.1.
-This enables CircleCI features such as orbs and resuable configuration.
-More information on config version 2.1 can be found in the Configuring CircleCI reference document.
+This enables CircleCI features such as orbs and reusable configuration.
+More information on config version 2.1 can be found in the Configuration reference page.

 Lines 3-4: This project uses the CircleCI Node orb.
 The Node orb is a package of reusable configuration elements that allow you to execute tasks common to Node.js apps and help reduce complexity in your config.yml file.
 In this particular example, the orb’s

-install-packagescommand is used to easily intall Node packages and configure Yarn as the default package manager using the
+install-packagescommand is used to easily install Node packages and configure Yarn as the default package manager using the

 pkg-managerparameter.
 More details on the Node orb can be found on the Developer Hub.